Friday, 23 April 2010

 To add to this another convention that I have used which was influenced by the codes and conventions of ‘Sight and Sound’ is the type of background I have used.
 It was noted by me that although fairly plain backgrounds were used they were not normally of a block colour.
 This is why I decided to use the gradient tool on Photoshop to have the colour fading.
 As this added some texture to the background and made it more aesthetically pleasing.

 With focus still on the background, the colour was not informed through conventions of ‘Sight and Sound’ but by the film it is promptings genre.
 Effectively the mise-en-scene codes and conventions of the films genre horror have a large influence over the aesthetics of the cover.
-The colours most readily associated with horror films are black, red and other dark colours.
-For this reason I decided to make the background black in order to fulfil a dark colour scheme.
-Fundamentally this will enable the audience to establish the genre of the film without having to read the magazine.
+The c

 When compared to issues of ‘Empire’ it becomes apparent that ‘Sight and Sound’ use considerable fewer headings on their front covers.
 I have used this convention on my own product to help pursue the idea that my magazine cover is a real product.
 Another code and convention of ‘Sight and Sound’ which occurs on a wide range of editions is the use of the sub heading ‘plus’ to instigate a list of features.
 This is one way in which they are able to keep the number of separate sub headings at a minimum.
 I have included this on my magazine cover to help make by product look more realistic.